tpalko/photo-binner/README.md

 ## Future Work

+### Current
+- Pixel image naming is in the format PXL_YYYYMMDD_HHMMSSSSS.jpg in UTC.
+The program currently will catch this and rename files replacing the nine-digit time with the six-digit "HHMMSS" in local time.
+This may be more accurate, but is not always (pictures taken in different timezones, and location may be embedded in the image) and so this step is at best unnecessary and at worst maligning the metadata.
+- Giving the user control over sessions management leads to disorganization and bad data.
+The schema already allows for multiple sources, so this granular accessibility of sessions is unnecessary.
+Opaque handling of this information is preferred.
+The use cases should be reviewed for a better workflow.
+- Pixel image naming also includes renaming files as .trashed-[UTC expiration timestamp]-[original filename] when deleted.
+These are copied and processed along with regular (non-deleted) files, though Gwenview (at least) does not display them they are still present.
+- Logging is way messy.
+Utility logging could be kept separately (/var/log) from user logging.
+A useful wrapper would dynamically set user-given log level and up (in severity) as user logging and anything less severe (or maybe all logging irrespective of log level) as system logging (/var/log).
+At least, the [LEVEL:FILE] prefix should not be shown to the user.
+- Local/development installation and distribution packaging should be properly implemented.
+- The Android interface is broken.. if the ADB connection cannot be made more automatic out-of-band, at least the server restart/TCPIP binding can be properly coded into the program with the existing 3rd party adb module.
+- The UUID identifier changes with formatting.
+If it's possible to identify sources without this?
+Also instead of declaring the source type, is it possible to calculate this on the fly?
+- Refactor the program to act as a pipeline and be able to include or exclude specific steps and actions more transparently.
+Compiling files to be copied, ensuring they have not already been processed, handling duplicates, gathering other metadata, checking timestamps, copying or moving, deleting from source, etc.
+- Avoid pulling files to /tmp and then copying and fixing timestamps anyway.
+The purpose of this was to make processing easier (bash native), but pulling directly to the target folder is preferred if this processing can be done on the device.

+### Pre-August 2021
 - broader deduplication
   - incorporate light database to index hash sums for more thorough duplicate identification
   - provide duplicate finding as a primary operation